A 9-Step Guide to Developing a Mobile App

 If there are a few apps that yours would be competing against, you need to understand what users don’t like about them.
 Get answers from your surveys and interviews.
 Look at the design of competitor apps, functionality and ease of use, and features users like or feel you should add.

-If there are apps on the market that already do what you plan with yours, you need to differentiate your app.
+If there are apps on the market that already do what you plan to do with yours, you need to differentiate your app.
 Make it better, easier to use, or offer features missing from the other apps.
 Users must have a reason to choose your app over all the others.
 Careful research will also help you understand what would make users download your app.

 Set Out the Core App Features